 Argentine National Costume for Men

-Wide-brimmed hats not only shield from the sun but also symbolize masculinity and status.
-Alpargatas, traditional canvas shoes with rope or jute soles, offer comfort and flexibility for daily wear.
+Wide-brimmed hats offer sun protection and symbolize status and masculinity.
+Alpargatas, traditional canvas shoes with rope or jute soles, provide comfort and flexibility for everyday wear, completing the classic look of Argentine men’s attire.

 Argentine National Costume for Women